-Note in Table 2. that the forward and reverse proxy throughput numbers are not related because they were generated using different benchmark programs and payloads.
-Although TaskSmart C4000 Model 30 servers are intended for forward proxy, and TaskSmart C4000 Model 40 servers are intended for reverse proxy, both models may be deployed as forward or reverse proxy.
+Note in Table 2 that the forward and reverse proxy throughput numbers are not related, since they were generated using different benchmark programs and payloads.
+Although Model 30 is intended for forward proxy and Model 40 for reverse proxy, both models may be deployed as forward or reverse proxy.